Christ's Commission Fellowship: MOVE Campus Conference

+Other events

+CCF also holds multiple conferences and events across its different ministries and has played host to events in collaboration with different churches and organizations.
+From 2024 to 2026, the church hosted events organized and in collaboration with Youth With A Mission (YWAM), including YWAM Together 2024 and The Send Pilipinas in 2026 (jointly held with the Cuneta Astrodome in Pasay).

 Beliefs

 Christ's Commission Fellowship is a Trinitarian church believing that God has three persons in one deity; the Father, the Son (Jesus Christ) and the Holy Spirit.
 It believes in the divinity and humanity of Jesus.
-The CCF follows the sola fide doctrine, believing that faith alone guarantees salvation and not solely on good works or membership in a specific church, although good works are seen as a expected byproduct of faith.
+The CCF follows the sola fide doctrine, believing that faith alone guarantees salvation and not solely on good works or membership in a specific church, although good works are seen as an expected byproduct of faith.
+The senior pastor Peter Tan-Chi has also taught adherence to young-earth creationism, suggesting this is the position upheld by the church.